But first, a little history...

 This built-in switch-access feature of iOS is more consistent than Android’s built-in counterpart, and just keeps getting better. iOS also tends to follow best practices for accessibility, making more apps accessible out-of-the box.
 If an app is not accessible, there is point mode, where you can select any point on the screen and tap or emulate gestures like pinching, swiping, etc.

-Another great feature about the iPhone?
+Another great feature of the iPhone?
 It has better overall accessibility out-of-the-box.
-Android provides a simpler phone experience that is good for making calls and sending texts.
-But if you want a device that you can use to text, browse social media, read books, etc., the iPhone is a better option.
+The iPhone X's state-of-the-art face recognition software allows users with physical impairments to unlock their phone with just their face!
+Android provides a simpler phone experience that is good for making calls and sending texts, but, if you want a device that you can use to text, browse social media, read books, etc., the iPhone is a better option.

 Since many of our users do not physically hold their phone, but instead mount it, having a bigger screen makes the most sense.
-So the iPhone 6 Plus or the Samsung Galaxy Note are what we’d recommend.
-In an ideal world, the following setup would serve all your needs: a Samsung Galaxy Note, an iPhone 6 Plus, a mount for your phone, a Bluetooth headset for privacy, and a Tecla Shield along with the switch that works for you (or your wheelchair driving controls).
+So the iPhone X or the Samsung Galaxy Note is what we’d recommend.
+In an ideal world, the following setup would serve all your needs: a Samsung Galaxy Note or an iPhone X, a mount for your phone, a Bluetooth headset for privacy, and a tecla-e along with the switch that works for you (or your wheelchair driving controls).

 With Siri alone, you can’t hang up a phone call and that’s a big limitation.
 So if you call a company, for example, and you get stuck in their menu and you can’t physically press 0 to talk to an operator, then you’re out of luck.
 With Tecla, you can activate Siri with a switch and voila – you can hang up the call.